 Chin Ups With 45 lbs Added

-I don’t recommend using elastic resistance bands to load chin ups because elastic bands have a resistance curve that is opposite to the strength curve of chin ups.
+(Note: I don’t recommend using elastic resistance bands to load chin ups because elastic bands have a resistance curve that is opposite to the strength curve of chin ups.)

-To build a big upper back and big biceps, think in terms of gradually working up to performing 6-10 chin ups with 100-150 lbs. additional load (barbell plates strapped to your waist.
-I have found the progression in 1 pound increments weekly works very well.
-For this you need fractional plates.
+To build a big upper back and big biceps, think in terms of gradually working up to performing 8 chin ups with only one arm, or with 100-150 lbs. additional load (barbell plates) strapped to your waist.
+For the latter I recommend progression in 1 pound increments.
+For this you need a good chin up and dip belt – I use and recommend the Brute Belt – as well as fractional plates.

 Chin ups are the best vertical pulling exercise for building strength and size in the upper back and biceps.

-You train chin ups in every upper body pulling session of the Elastic Strength program.
+You train chin ups once weekly in the Gaining Strength program.
 There is no reason to do inferior exercises.

 1. Gentil, P., Fisher, J., & Steele, J. (2016).
 A Review of the Acute Effects and Long-Term Adaptations of Single- and Multi-Joint Exercises during Resistance Training.
 Sports Medicine, 47(5), 843-855.